Zhongdao/gcn_clustering/README.md

 # gcn_clustering
-Code for CVPR'19 paper Linkage-based Face Clustering via GCN
+This repository contains the code for our CVPR'19 paper [Linkage-based Face Clustering via GCN](https://arxiv.org/abs/1903.11306)